Battle of Ferkeh: Battle

 Kitchener divided his force into two columns.
 One was formed mostly of infantry and had to march along the Nile to attack Ferkeh from the North.
 The other consisted of cavalry, camel-mounted infantry and horse artillery units and was sent through the desert to attack from the Southeast.
 Both columns departed in the evening of the 6th and marched through the night, deploying at dawn in the morning of the 7th.

-The attack caught the Mahdists completely by surprise, and they made only unco-ordinated attacks against the deploying Egyptians during which Emir Hammuda was killed.
+The attack caught the Mahdists completely by surprise, and they made only uncoordinated attacks against the deploying Egyptians during which Emir Hammuda was killed.
 Many of the Mahdists then turned and fled.
 The cavalry column should have cut off their retreat but were hidden from view by the terrain.
 Many, including Osman Azrak, made good their escape along the Nile.
 Other Mahdists stayed in their fortifications in the village and fought to the end.
 The Egyptians had to clear the position with bayonets.

 The battle lasted less than three hours, from 04:30 to 07:20, and resulted in the deaths of 20 Egyptians and 800 to 1,000 Mahdists.

 Aftermath

-In strategic terms, Ferkeh was not a major battle since it was only an outpost of the Mahdist Empire that had been surprised and overrun.
+In strategic terms, Ferkeh was not a major battle since it was only an outpost of the Mahdist State that had been surprised and overrun.
 However, the battle had a significant psychological effect since it was the first substantial victory of the Egyptian Army after it had been reorganised by the British.
 Also, the battle showed that the Mahdist forces could be defeated, which boosted the Egyptian Army's morale, and unsettled their opponents at the onset of the reconquest campaign.

 Those present were later awarded the Khedive's Sudan Medal with clasp 'Firket' and Queen Victoria's Sudan Medal.